kevinohara80/nforce/README.md

 This creates an nforce plugin.
 Plugins allow you to extend the functionality of nforce.
 You need to initialize the plugin with a `namespace` or an options hash containing a namespace.
 Valid options include:

-* `namespace`: (String:Required) This sets the namespace for your plugin
+* `namespace`: (String:Required) This sets the namespace for your plugin.
 * `override`: (Boolean:Optional) Override *true* allows you to overwrite an existing plugin.
 Default is false.

 ## Salesforce sObject Methods

 ### get(field)

-Get the value of a field on the sObject
+Get the value of a field on the sObject.

 ### set(field, value) OR set(hash)